mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 JIT compilation is beneficial primarily for long-running CPU-bound queries.
 Frequently these are analytical queries.
 For short queries the added overhead of performing JIT compilation will often be higher than the time it can save.

-To determine whether JIT compilation should be used, the total estimated cost of a query is used.
-The estimated cost of the query is compared with the setting of `jit_above_cost`.
-If the cost is higher, JIT compilation is performed.
-Two further decisions are then needed.
-Firstly, if the estimated cost is more than the setting of `jit_inline_above_cost`, short functions and operators used in the query are inlined.
-Secondly, if the estimated cost is more than the setting of `jit_optimize_above_cost`, expensive optimizations are applied to improve the generated code.
+To determine whether Greenplum Database should use JIT compilation, it uses the total estimated cost of a query.
+It compares the estimated cost of the query with the setting of `jit_above_cost`.
+If the cost is higher, it performs JIT compilation.
+Two further decisions remain.
+Firstly, if the estimated cost is more than the setting of `jit_inline_above_cost`, it compiles short functions and operators used in the query using in-line compilation.
+Secondly, if the estimated cost is more than the setting of `jit_optimize_above_cost`, it applies expensive optimizations to improve the generated code.
 Each of these options increases the JIT compilation overhead, but can reduce query execution time considerably.

-These cost-based decisions are made at plan time, not execution time.
-This means that when prepared statements are in use, and a generic plan is used (see [PREPARE](../../../ref_guide/sql_commands/PREPARE.html)), the values of the configuration parameters in effect at prepare time control the decisions, not the settings at execution time.
+JIT compilation makes these cost-based decisions at plan time, not execution time.
+This means that when it is using prepared statements, and a generic plan (see [PREPARE](../../../ref_guide/sql_commands/PREPARE.html)), the values of the configuration parameters in effect at prepare time control the decisions, not the settings at execution time.

 The Greenplum Database configuration parameter [gp_explain_jit](../../../ref_guide/config_params/guc-list.html#gp_explain_jit) enables the display of summarized JIT information from all query executions when JIT compilation is enabled. `EXPLAIN` can be used to see whether JIT is used or not.
 For example:

-With Postgres Optimizer:
+With Postgres Planner:

 ```
 EXPLAIN (ANALYZE) SELECT * FROM jit_explain_output LIMIT 10;